This tutorial is tailored for intermediate IT administrators or full-stack developers seeking guidance on setting up and publishing websites.

 Virtualmin setup and post-installation optional features.

-Once you login your Virtualmin HTMLM front end (trust the SSL certificate if needed).
+Once you login your Virtualmin HTMLM front end (to trust the SSL certificate may be needed).

 Follow Virtualmin Post installation wizard.

-You will then set the MariaDB root password, enter it and save it somewhere if needed later.
+You will have to validate or change the MariaDB root password, enter it and save it somewhere if needed later.

 Password storage mode